A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

-This award-winning whiskey is higher in malts than most bourbons (22%), this gives it a smoother, mellower, richer flavor.
-It’s aged in new, charred, American oak barrels and made in very small batches using only Wisconsin- sourced grains.
+This award-winning whiskey is higher in malts than most bourbons (22%).
+This gives it a smoother, mellower, richer flavor.
+It’s aged in new, charred, American oak barrels and made in very small batches using only Wisconsin-sourced grains.
 It’s uncut, unfiltered, and underappreciated.

 Tasting Notes: